 Square and Eminönü.

-the terminal for "seabus"
+train line, is near the terminal for "seabus"

 catamaran ferryboats and fast

-car ferries, and also a stop on
+car ferries, and

 M2: Yenikapı - Hacıosman

-through modern business and
+through the modern business and

 residential sections of the Levents